Understanding Thyroid Gland Disorders

 • Symptoms: tremors, accelerated heart rate, increased bowel movements, weight loss, anxiety, sweating, muscle weakness, brittle hair and nails

-• Causes: grave’s disease (an autoimmune disorder), excessive iodine intake, toxic multinodular goiter,
+• Causes: grave’s disease (an autoimmune disorder), excessive iodine intake, toxic multinodular goiter.
+An overactive thyroid, where the gland produces too much hormone, is a key characteristic of hyperthyroidism.

 • Thyroid cancer: there are different types of thyroid cancer which depends on the specific type of cells in the thyroid that becomes cancerous.
 Thyroid cancer is not as common and is typically treatable.